AppliedEllipsis/harlem_shaker/README.md

 - We could use //include.rd.to in the JavaScript source, but it will not support remotely hosted scripts and locally hosted file:// URL's.
 - The other protocols in the urls are not compatible due to security policies, but left in.
 - The bookmarklet is setup for remote site injection to allow future updates.
+- Explanation and History of the Harlem Shake from [Know Your Meme](http://knowyourmeme.com/memes/harlem-shake).

 Credits
 ------------